What is Customer Due Diligence and How Does It Work?

 Based on the customer’s risk assessment, financial institutions may need to collect and verify additional information about the customer, their business activities, and financial statements from references, public records, or other financial institutions and sources.
 For high-risk customers, banks or financial institutions may want to further understand:

-- Why the customer is opening an account or starting a relationship with the institution
+• The legitimate purpose for opening an account or establishing a relationship with the institution.

-- Types of transactions they expect to conduct
+• The types of transactions they expect to conduct, with specific details.

-This information provides a baseline for assessing future transactions.
+This enhanced information provides a crucial baseline for assessing the legitimacy of future transactions and activities.

 5. Ongoing/Continuous Monitoring